abhikesare9/llm-finetuning-on-classifcation-mlops-pipeline/README.md

 | **Data Science**    | Transformers, Torch (PyTorch), Tokenization, LLM-Tuning Techniques (LoRA)               |
 | **Design Patterns** | Singleton, Bridge-Adapter                                                              |

-This table categorizes each technology based on your input, making it easier to see the associations within each domain.
-Let me know if you'd like to add more details!

 ## Project Structure Overview